gmestre98/Benfica-Games-Webscrapper/README.md

 For ideas or requests for implementation you can create a Github Issue.
 For requests to contribute you can or email goncalo.mestre1998@gmail.com.

+NOTE: Comment to trigger activity to keep the workflow working #1